 - 1/4 cup of finely diced onions

 - 1/2 tsp of parsley flakes

 - 1/8 tsp black pepper

-- After the chicken has been removed from the pot, add the soup vegetables to the chicken stock and continue to boil.
+After the chicken has been removed from the pot, add all of the vegetables to the chicken stock and continue to boil.

-- In a large bowl, combine all of the meatball ingredients.
+In a large bowl, combine all of the meatball ingredients.
 Mix well.
-Put back in the refrigerator until the chicken is removed from water.
+Put back in the refrigerator until the chicken stock is ready (chicken is removed from water after stewing.)